Go Back

 Notes

-a) Beef - I typically use 10% fat.
-That way you get a little bit of the fatty flavour, but it doesn't end up too oily.
-You can use fattier beef, just drain away excess fat after it's fried if you need to.
+a) Beef - I typically use 12% fat.
+That way, you get a little bit of the fatty flavour, but it doesn't end up too oily.
+You can use fattier beef, just consider draining away excess fat after it's fried if you need to.

-b) Spice - The beauty of this dish is you can taste and tweak it as you go.
+b) Spice - The beauty of this dish is that you can taste and tweak it as you go.
 A chilli con carne, as the name suggests, should be quite spicy.
-However, If you're wary of spice you can opt for a mild chilli powder (I use hot) or even a mix of both.
+However, if you're wary of spice, you can opt for a mild chilli powder (I use hot) or even a mix of both.
 In all cases, I recommend starting off on the side of caution because it's always easier to ramp it up than it is to tone it down.
+If you're in the US, please be aware 'chilli powder' in the UK is around 95% ground chillies, not a blend of different 'chili' seasonings.

-e) Consistency - I like my chilli quite thick, and this recipe should provide that.
+f) Consistency - I like my chilli quite thick, and this recipe should provide that.
 If you want it saucier, you could add more water when you swill out the cans.
 In all cases, it's important to use a heavy lid otherwise too much steam will escape and the chilli will over-thicken.
-If it's too watery after you've simmered with the lid on, just keep simmering with the lid off until your desired texture (it will thicken, just keep simmering away).
+If it's too watery after you've simmered with the lid on, just keep simmering with the lid off until your desired texture (it will thicken, just keep simmering away for longer if needed).
 Although more unlikely, if you find it starts to over-thicken as it simmers with the lid on just add a splash of water to loosen it up.

-i) Calories - Based on a sharing between 6 people, using 1 tbsp of olive oil and 10% fat beef mince.
+k) Calories - Based on a sharing between 6 people, using 1 tbsp of olive oil and 12% fat beef mince.
 This calculation is without rice or any additional toppings.

 Nutrition